 The bottom line is that you have to connect with these former patients.
 You need to touch the specific pressure points that lead them to recall all the positive experiences they had while you were taking care of their medical needs.

-Further, your message must be laser focused and presented from the patient’s perspective (which we will cover below).
-Mostly, you must convey that your most significant interest is solving their greatest need.
+Further, your message must be laser-focused and presented from the patient’s perspective (which we will cover below).
+Mostly, you must convey that your most significant interest in solving their greatest need.

 Since patient attraction is EVERYTHING in business, you’re going to learn how to transform your clinic into a patient magnet.
 You will achieve this via improved, persuasive, and compelling messaging (aka content).